na-na-hi/renget/archive/nahnm.md

 *Author's note: I'll be honest this chapter felt kind of mid near the end and I'm not sure what it's missing.
 I may do some edits in the future, but I figured I'd post what I had*

 *Edit: I did some edits.
 I'm still not sure how I like it, but it fits the direction I want to go better.*

+*Edit: I did some more edits.
+Probably about done editing.

 Next chapter: https://rentry.org/sx9c5